Flexible Solar Panels and Solar Cells

-Made with thin film materials their overall thickness is significantly less than a traditional cell or panel.
-This is achieved through innovative solution coating techniques, which play an important role in the development and production of thin film solar cells.
+Made with thin film materials, their overall thickness is significantly less than a traditional cell or panel.
+This is achieved using solution coating techniques, which play an important role in the development and production of thin film solar cells.

 In addition, flexible solar cells are made with flexible materials.
 Most devices consist of multiple layers, where each material must offer flexibility.
-It is relatively straight forward to achieve flexibility in transport layer materials, and emerging perovskite and organic materials can be thin and flexible, while remaining efficient.
+It is relatively straight forward to achieve flexibility in transport layer materials.
+Emerging perovskite and organic materials can be thin, flexible, and efficient.
 The biggest challenge is finding a suitable flexible substrate and electrode.